-I am in Icaraizinho in the state of Ceará in Brazil and it’s a kite surfing Paradise so today I want to talk about what is kitesurfing and my experience trying the learn it.
+I am in Icaraizinho in the state of Ceará in Brazil and it’s a kite surfing Paradise.
+I’ll share with you what I want to talk about and it is kitesurfing and my experience trying the learn it.
 I came here for many reasons to see friends and to experience living on the beach for a while but one of the main reason was I wanted to learn the kite surf.

 I was watching a Kitesurfing and It looks fun and realist.
 It’s realistic to learn unlike surfing which is looks fun too but it’s like years and years and years of practice.

 We made a whole video about Kitesurfing.
 You can see it here or go ahead on our Youtube channel to watch it there.

 Kitesurfing is a sport where you have a board, kind of like a snowboard, where you can go either left and right, slide your feet into that board and then you have an harness strapped into your chest.
 There’s a hook and on that hook, you will hook a long wire with a handle and at the end of that there’s a giant kite.
 You will use that kite to generate power to steer you on the water going left and right or back and forth.
 That’s the gist of it.